captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 But my days with alcohol are over.
 ---
-I'm gonna have a smoke on your porch
+I’m gonna have a smoke on your porch
 ---
 and then call it a
 ---
 ## SHARON:
-I've never.
+I’ve never.
 ---
 Smoked that.
 ---